barumau/pandunia/english/109_jumla_bina.md

 **la jen, mi vide fa kitabe la buke, pade.**
 – The person that I see write the book falls.

-Also _resumptive relative pronoun_ can be used if needed.
+Also a _resumptive relative pronoun_ can be used if needed.

 **la jen, mi fa kitabe la buke na jo su kalam, padu.**
 – The person whose pen I write the book with falls.